I. The Misframed Argument

 None of this requires belief.
 It requires only honesty about the limits of our representational habits.

-At this stage, nothing further needs to be asserted.
 Naming W is a placeholder for discipline.
 It marks the point at which explanation must either expand structurally or collapse into story.

 With this neutral label in place, we can finally look back at theology without either reverence or hostility.

-What happens next—historically and psychologically—is predictable.
+What happens next, historically and psychologically, is predictable.
 When humans encounter a dimension they cannot inhabit, they do not leave it empty for long.

 IV.
 Theology as Incomplete Geometry